zakharek/frontend-nanodegree-mobile-portfolio/README.md

   * Start local server from the build directory
   * Start ngrok tunnel to get a public URL for the site to be able to run it through PageSpeed
   * Run PageSpeed for index.html and capture the results
-  * Analyse the PageSpeed results and output to the screen.
+  * Analyse the PageSpeed results and output to the screen

 Gulp process will exit with code 0 (zero) only if the PageSpeed results for desktop and mobile are under 90 point threshold.